islaytitans/alien/docs/src/GM/hod3.md

 - NDD is starting to become overwhelming p7
 - Make each to make NDD roll
 - Handout Act 3 personal agendas
+- GM note, PCs are not expected to survie, it's imoirtanrt than winning doesn't mean gfetting out alive it means acting out your agenda with the Perfected
 - Proto-Hive is metamorphasis is complete, it has become a Living Proto-thing of its own
 - Station is crawling with a dozen newborn **PASSIVE** Fulfremmen p70
 - If the PCs haven't stopped the Hive's tendrills from invading the Cetorhina (ship the arrived on) the Living Proto-Hive begins priming her FTL drive
+- Recap the offer from the Fulfremmen
+- Recap - did they recreate the strain?
+- Recap Lukes calling the UPP ship to collect the info leading to [The Rescue](#the-rescue)
 - Whatever the PCs are planning to do - now is the time
 - Go to [Mr Man's Escape Artists](#mr-mans-escape-artists)

+### Options to Resolve Scenario

+- Options p14
+  - Give Perfected what they want
+    - Get a full strain of Draconis 26 from Frozen Lavigne or following Clerke's notes
+  - Cut out the heart (Cheiron)
+    - Cut off tendrils and blowing it into space
+  - Poison Perfected
+    - Flood station with toxic gasses from the Wastebin on Deck H or necrotic virus Clerke and Webb were working on
+  - Disable Cetorhina's FTL
+    - Trapping everyone here forever
+  - Destroy the station
+    - Overload Ractor Rods in Central Hub on Deck H, the Therman Plasma Sink on Deck I, or push the station into the blackhole
+  - The Great Aunt
+    - Convince [Perfected Aly](#perfect-aly) aunt of Cetorhina's Captain Lugar to defeat them from within

 ### Mr Man's Escape Artists